-The FSB was established to coordinate at the international level the work of national financial authorities and international standard-setting bodies (SSBs) in order to develop and promote the implementation of effective regulatory, supervisory and other financial sector policies.
+The FSB coordinates at the international level the work of national financial authorities and international standard-setting bodies (SSBs) in order to develop and promote the implementation of effective regulatory, supervisory and other financial sector policies.
 In collaboration with the international financial institutions, the FSB addresses vulnerabilities affecting financial systems in the interest of global financial stability.